stomp/stomp-spec/src/stomp-specification-1.1.md

 ### MESSAGE

 `MESSAGE` frames are used to convey messages from subscriptions to the client.
-The `MESSAGE` frame will include a header, `destination`, indicating the destination the message was sent to.
+The `MESSAGE` frame will include a `destination` header indicating the destination the message was sent to.
 It will also contain a `message-id` header with a unique identifier for that message.
 The `subscription` header will be set to match the `id` header of the subscription that is receiving